- Cass School District 63

 Pillar 1 - Academic Growth and Achievement

-1.A.
-June 2023 Progress Review – Over the spring and summer of 2022, staff and administration worked to develop the new academic grading system.
-This system, which was implemented in the fall of 2022, combines the strengths of standards-based grading with the traditional clarity about how a child is performing academically.
-Work will continue on reporting assessment and student growth results with appropriate benchmarks for comparison.
+June 2025 Progress Review – Teacher, staff, and administration worked to develop the new academic grading system, which was implemented for the 2022-23 school year.
+This combines the strengths of standards-based grading with the traditional clarity about how a child is performing academically.
+Work continues on reporting assessment and student growth results with appropriate benchmarks for comparison, as well as additional methods for communicating progress individually to parents, as well as generally across the school community through the School Report Card Highlights.

-1.B June 2023 Progress Review – New math curriculum resources were researched, approved and implemented for the fall of 2022, followed by science and STEM resources for the fall of 2023.
-A new STEM program was implemented at Concord Elementary School in the fall of 2022.
-The staff will be studying social studies curriculum materials for potential implementation in the fall of 2024.
+June 2025 Progress Review – New math curriculum resources were researched, approved and implemented for the fall of 2022, followed by science and STEM resources for 2023-24, social studies curriculum materials and resources in 2024-25, and art, music, physical education, and Spanish in 2025-26.
+A new STEM program was implemented at Concord Elementary School in 2022-23, followed by the STEAM program at Cass Junior High School for 2024-25.
+The district is looking for a new STEAM program teacher at the junior high for the 2025-26 school year to continue the growth in this area.

-1.D June 2023 Progress Review – Local school district leaders are collaborating on a data collection process for our recent graduates through the High School Transition Student Survey.
+June 2025 Progress Review – Local school district leaders are collaborating on a data collection process for our recent graduates through the High School Transition Student Survey.
 The purpose of this data will be to assess and review how our recent graduates feel about their preparation for high school and help the leadership team and staff identify areas of strength and potential improvement.
+If necessary, additional data will be collected and reviewed.

-1.E June 2023 Progress Review – Employing a highly qualified and diverse faculty and staff is one of the greatest challenges in schools today, particularly with challenges of recruiting new employees with a shortage of teachers, school service personnel and workers in general.
-For the 2022-23 school year, the district employed 16 new staff members, representing over 10 percent of the district’s workforce, and many in what are considered hard to fill positions.
-Despite the challenges, our new staff are highly qualified and licensed to perform their duties.
+June 2025 Progress Review – Employing a highly qualified and diverse faculty and staff is a critical need in schools today, particularly with challenges of recruiting new employees with shortages in certain areas.
+For the most recent school years, the district has employed 16 new employees in 2022-23, 13 in 2023-24, and 17 for 2024-25.
+Approximately 14 percent of the district’s 120 employees are of a racial/ethnic minority background, which is a significant improvement over the last several years.
 Progress has been made and every effort will continue to hire and retain a diverse staff that is representative of our students and community.

-1.F June 2023 Progress Review – Since returning to normal from the global pandemic, the school district has resumed normal professional development activities and support for our staff.
-The district has provided mentoring and support for approximately 35 staff members hired over the previous three years, mostly through the new teacher mentoring program.
+June 2025 Progress Review – The district has provided mentoring and support for over 40 staff members hired in recent years, mostly through the new teacher mentoring program.
 Orton-Gillingham phonics and dyslexia training has been provided for all staff from kindergarten through 3rd grade, including all new recently hired staff.
 The school district has also provided cultural competence and student engagement training to help meet the needs of our students from various backgrounds, as well as their social and emotional needs.
-Training has also been implemented in the area of safety and security, including training all staff in the ALICE model, and specified district administrators holding ALICE-certified trainer qualifications.
-The district also continues to look at our needs as it relates to the social and emotional needs and growth of our students.
-To help ensure our staff development is aligned with long- term goals, work is in progress to align our professional development plan in these areas with other components of the strategic plan.
+Training has also been implemented in the area of safety and security, including training in the ALICE model, and specified district administrators holding ALICE-certified trainer qualifications.
+The district is currently focused on our work toward the social and emotional needs and growth of our students.
+Work commenced in the 2023-24 school year to complete a comprehensive review of special services to align multi-tiered systems of support, Section 504, and special education services, while providing full compliance and the highest level of services and support for our students in their least restrictive environment.
+For the 2024-25 year, a director of student services position was added to support the ongoing efforts in this area.
+This has led to major growth in the area of student services, and this work will continue into the 2025-26 school year.

 -